mstill3/spark-for-dummies/Everything.md

 - Graph frame bfs inexpression Params
 - Problem with accumlators.
 Accumulators optimized
 - How many tasks should u have in relation to num cores?
 Equal or multiple
-- Practice with Integer comparison SQL query
 - Scala akka
 - Spark heap as much memory as mapreduce?
 - How create new reader?
 Add spark module?
 - Pipeline featurizer bottleneck
 - Reduce by key bottleneck
-- Pulling values form tuple
+- Pulling values from tuple
 - Error with too many partitions
 - Doesn’t scale Horizontally?
 Stand alone, local, mesos, yarn
 - Split explode